Deliveries of e-Bikes everywhere in Thassos! WhatsApp me

 The prehistoric man used Paleolithic tools made of horn or hematite to extract ochre from the cave walls.
 Think of deer horns being used as wedges and cobbles as hammers.
 These cobbles were usually made of marble or slate and were found in the nearby streams.

 Archaeologists also found tools made of bones and flint blades.
-They believe the prehistoric man used spatulas or sharp edges to take the ochre and collect it into specially designed horns.
+They believe that prehistoric man used spatulas or sharp edges to take the ochre and collect it into specially designed horns.
 On other occasions, stone percussions or hammers were the main extraction tools.

 The view from the Tzines cave in Thassos which looks towards the west north